rvinluan/rvinluan.github.io/_posts/2016-12-23-year-in-review.md

 ### March

 In March I fooled around with Tone.js a bunch, because it had been a while since I made a music + technology project and also a while since I had interacted with the Web Audio API.
-I built this little [blues scale toy](http://robertvinluan.com/tonejs/blues/) and [this theremin-esque thing] (http://robertvinluan.com/tonejs/theremin/).
+I built this little [blues scale toy](http://robertvinluan.com/tonejs/blues/) and [this theremin-esque thing](http://robertvinluan.com/tonejs/theremin/).

 I really wanted to make a UI for the blues scale toy; I even wanted to test out livestreaming the development of it but never got around to it, mostly because I didn't have any strong ideas.